replicatedhq/help-center/content/docs/swarm/customer-installations/add-nodes.md

 ![Add Node Select Type](/images/post-screens/add-node-swarm-select-type.png)

-### Convert Existing Worker Nodes to Manager Nodes
+### Convert Existing Secondary Nodes to Manager Nodes
-Swarm provides an easy way to promote existing worker nodes to manager nodes.
-See [this guide](https://docs.docker.com/engine/swarm/manage-nodes/#promote-or-demote-a-node) on how to promote a worker node to a manager node.
+Swarm provides an easy way to promote existing secondary nodes to manager nodes.
+See [this guide](https://docs.docker.com/engine/swarm/manage-nodes/#promote-or-demote-a-node) on how to promote a secondary node to a manager node.

 ### Additional Info/Resources
 Docker recommends you have an odd number of manager nodes and no more than 7 managers for a Swarm.
 Additional info on this constraint can be found [here](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/#manager-nodes).
 When a Swarm has multiple manager nodes, the Swarm [must have a quorum](https://docs.docker.com/engine/swarm/admin_guide/#maintain-the-quorum-of-managers); if that quorum is lost, management tasks cannot be performed.